kethakav/rainmeter-editor-releases/README.md

 # Rainmeter Editor

+> **Notice:** This project has moved!
+Rainmeter Editor is now fully open source.
+All development, releases, and discussions have moved to our new repository: [kethakav/rainmeter-editor](https://github.com/kethakav/rainmeter-editor)
+>
+> **Please visit the new repo for the latest downloads, source code, bug reports, and feature requests.**

+---

 Welcome to the Rainmeter Editor!
 This application allows you to create Rainmeter skins with ease.

 ## Repository Overview

-Since Rainmeter Editor is not fully open-source, this repository serves as a place for:
+This repository is no longer maintained.
+Please use the new repository for:
+- Source code
 - Bug reports
 - Feature requests
 - General discussions
 - Instructions and tutorials

-## Early Version Notice

-This is still an early version of Rainmeter Editor, and more features will be added in the future.
-Stay tuned for updates!

 ## Download and Install

-To get the latest version of Rainmeter Editor, please visit our [GitHub Releases](https://github.com/kethakav/rainmeter-editor-releases/releases) page and download the Windows setup file.
+To get the latest version of Rainmeter Editor, please visit our [new GitHub Releases page](https://github.com/kethakav/rainmeter-editor/releases) and download the Windows setup file.

 ### Installation Instructions

-1. Download the latest release from the [GitHub Releases](https://github.com/kethakav/rainmeter-editor-releases/releases) page.
+1. Download the latest release from the [new GitHub Releases page](https://github.com/kethakav/rainmeter-editor/releases).
 2. Run the downloaded setup file.
 3. **Important:** Windows SmartScreen may display a warning indicating that the app is from an unverified developer.
 To proceed with the installation:
    - Click on "More info".